Using Large Language Models for Hyperparameter Optimization: HPOBench

 Here ``\{loss:.4e\}" represents the loss in scientific notation with 4 decimal places.

 After that, we use one of the following prompts, where the validation loss is updated based on the result of the training run.

 Finally, on the last attempt before our budget is exhausted, we preface the message with ``This is the last try."
-These prompts seemed natural to try, and we did not adjust them beyond adding ``do not add anything else" to ensure that the language model output is easily parsable.
+These prompts were not tuned for the task --- we did not adjust them beyond adding ``do not add anything else" to ensure that the language model output is easily parsable.
+Our reported results are a single seed with a temperature of $0$ for the LLM.